MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ## Step 3: Configure the app that you are deploying<a name="conf-app"></a>

 1. Go to the app that you are deploying.
 If your app domain is recognized, you will be prompted to continue the app configuration process.
 If your app domain is not recognized, you will be prompted to configure your app's domain(s).
-Click **Configure app** to continue the configuration process.
+Click **Configure app** and proceed to [step 4](#add-domains).

     > [!NOTE]
     > For recognized app domains, make sure the app is configured with all domains required for the app to function correctly.
+To configure additional, proceed to [step 4](#add-domains).

 1. Repeat the following steps to install the **Current CA** and **Next CA** self-signed root certificates.
     1. Select the certificate.